A Whole New Workforce: How to Find That Millennial Wolf

 Company Culture and Professional Growth

-Company culture is also important for millennials.
+Company culture is also important for the Millennial Wolf.
 They want to work in a culture they can trust.
 In fact, millennials are 22 more times likely to work at a company for a long time if they trust the culture, according to research done by Great Place to Work.
 They also want to be engaged with the company.
 A Gallup study showed that millennials are more engaged with the employer when managers hold regular meetings and provide feedback.
 Feedback allows millennials to know what they need to improve upon and what they can do to professionally grow within your company.
 Millennials are motivated and want to advance their career quickly.
 Additionally, millennials value training and education.
 Offering them classes, workshops, seminars, and certifications will help attract and retain them longer.

 Overall, when it comes to culture, it will be important for employers to highlight a culture that millennials are after, this includes benefits not related to work.
 Do you celebrate birthdays?
 Do you have summer outings?
 Do you offer free snacks and drinks to your employees in the office?
 These are all aspects that define a company culture and can help set an employer apart.
 By focusing on benefits that millennials value, employers will be able to attract and retain more millennial candidates.